 How long does it take to get to Governors Island?

 As Governors Island is in the center of New York the journey times to the island are minimal.
-The trip to the Battery Maritime Museum which is the ferry terminal for Governors Island from Brooklyn Bridge is a mere 1 mile or 20-minute stroll.
+The trip to the Battery Maritime Museum which is the ferry terminal for Governors Island from Brooklyn Bridge is a mere 1-mile or 20-minute stroll.
 From the Upper Eastside, it would take you 6 minutes by car.

 Journey times and mileage to the Manhattan ferry terminal for Governors Island from the closest cities are as follows:

-Things you need to know about driving to Governors Island.
+Things you need to know about driving to Governors Island

-Governors Island is located in the New York harbor, vehicles are not allowed on Governor's Island but you can drive to the ferry terminals in Manhattan or Brooklyn and board the ferry.
+Governors Island is located in the New York harbor, vehicles are not allowed on Governor's Island, but you can drive to the ferry terminals in Manhattan or Brooklyn and board the ferry.

-Governors Islands is open to the public throughout the summer months, specifically May 1st to October 31st.
+Governors Islands is open to the public throughout the summer months, specifically from May 1st to October 31st.
 Ferry services to Governor Island stop in the winter.

 In 2020 booking is now required on the Governors Island ferry to minimize passengers and allow for social distancing.
 Visitors must reserve tickets in advance through a new ticket reservation system.

-You can print your ticket or pick up from the booths at the ferry terminal at Battery Maritime Museum in Manhattan.
+You can print your ticket or pick it up from the booths at the ferry terminal at Battery Maritime Museum in Manhattan.
 Arrive a minimum of 15 minutes before the ferry you wish to board.